SarahWelcher/cherwelcaravanservices/README.md

 ### Colors

 The company does not have an official logo.
-A dark blue/grey was used as a starting point for the coolers color generator (based on an old business card that was used previouslyƒ), which came up with a pallet consisting of earthy tones.
+A dark blue/grey was used as a starting point for the coolers color generator (based on an old business card that was used previously), which came up with a pallet consisting of earthy tones.
 Blue represents loyalty, reliability and confidence, and the earthy tones signify nature; customers often visit places of natural beauty when using their caravans for holidays or short breaks.
 The color palette was created using [Coolors](https://www.coolors.co/).

 ![Color palette showing 5 different muted earthy tones; blue/grey, green, reds and stoney colors](assets/readme-images/color-palette.png)